10 Different Types Of Love In Relationships & Their Indicators

 Passion, intimacy, and commitment are the three cornerstones of love.
 The interaction and equation between these components determine the kind of love you feel.
 Here are some broad categories of love and signs that you are feeling it:

 Infatuation is a short-term burst of intense attraction and passion towards a person.
 Ill-informed and imaginary projections about the other person and where your relationship will be down the line are usually the basis of infatuation.
 Infatuated feelings make you feel dreamy about a person and paint a perfect image of them.
-Good examples of infatuation are the early phases of a new relationship, sexual connections (no-strings-attached relationships), and crushes.
+Good examples of infatuation are the early phases of a new relationship, erotic love or sexual connections (no-strings-attached relationships), and puppy love or crushes.

 Here are some signs that hint at infatuated love:

 - Thoughts of that individual consume your mind.